Randall Leal

-Randall Enrique Leal Arley (born 14 January 1997) is a Costa Rican professional footballer who plays for Major League Soccer club D.C.
-United and the Costa Rica national team.
+Randall Enrique Leal Arley (born 14 January 1997) is a Costa Rican professional footballer who plays for Liga FPD club Herediano and the Costa Rica national team.

 In January 2025, D.C.
 United claimed Leal off waivers.
 He signed a one-year contract with an option for 2026.
+On 26 November, the team announced that they had declined his contract option.
+On 31 December, Liga FPD club Herediano announced that they had signed Leal.